 - Is there a gap or a need that is currently unfilled?

-3. Modify or add to your product and service offering
+- Modify or add to your product and service offering.

 Your goal is to select a “profitable problem” – one that the clients will pay to have fixed.
 Consider changing your service offering, or even adding a new one, to address the pain and the needs of the target audience in a direct, clear-fit way.

-Keep in mind that service modifications or enhancements are lucrative only if the target market understands and places a value on them.
-Can you describe why your offering is better than the rest - in terms that matter to your prospect?
+Keep in mind that service modifications or enhancements are lucrative only if the target market understands and places a premium on them.
+Can you describe why your offering is better than the rest in terms that matter to your prospect?

-As you consider the niche decision, be aware that a more specific brand will not be attractive to some clients and prospects.
-Great brands repel as much as they attract.
+As you consider the niche decision, be aware that a more specific brand will not be attractive to some clients and prospects that aren’t a perfect match.
+After all, great brands repel as much as they attract.